nntanh/Kubernetes_install_cluster_Vagrant/README.md

     If you do all ways in [Hyper-V issue](#hyper-v-issue) and still get this stucking:
     - Press "Enter" button to trigger manually from VM GUI.
-    - Increase boot_timeout (default is 300s) as terminal message in `Vagrantfile` but it is not the best practice to solve this issue.
+    - Increase boot_timeout (default is 300s) as terminal message in `Vagrantfile` (This is not the best practice to solve the issue).

         <img src="/images/increase%20boot_timeout.png" width=50% height=50%>

     - Remove the stucked-machine in **VirtualBox** and its resource in directory *"C:\Users\YourUser\VirtualBox VMs/"* then `vagrant up` again.
+    - Re-install Windows OS (The last choice).

 2. Verify provisioned-VM by command: